 Do you love innovating?

 Do you love innovating?
 If you are like most people (and me), you do.
 Most people feel it is a great way to contribute to their company’s (or their own) success.
 We all like that!
 But when you actually try to do so, frustration comes very soon.
 Do you know the feeling?
 Why is this?
 What is lacking?

 Innovation requires knowledge, not just creativity

 Everybody acknowledges that domain-specific knowledge is essential when it comes other creative disciplines.
 Everybody would agree that to be a good cook, you should sharpen not only your knife but also your cooking skills.
 To be a good author, you should learn writing skills.
-To be an actor, you should have acting classes.
+To be an actor, you should take acting classes.

 Like any of these disciplines, innovation requires knowledge.
 But it is a huge field.
 And that is a problem.
 There tens of thousands of books – where do you start?
 Do you need to study it for years before you can be innovative?